How to Use AI Coding Agents Effectively

 Know When to Bail

-Context corruption is irreversible.
+Context pollution is usually not worth repairing.
 When the agent goes down a wrong path, the failed attempts and error messages stay in the context window.
 They don’t just take up space.
-They actively confuse the model on every subsequent turn.
-You are not wasting time.
-You are making every future response in that session worse.
+They can confuse the model on every subsequent turn.

 Bail signals: the agent repeats itself, contradicts a decision it made earlier, or suggests fixes you already rejected.